-Speaking through the prophet Isaiah, spiritual counselor to those who reigned from David’s throne in Jerusalem, the Lord tells us of a coming Servant who will be quite different from any of Judah’s kings we have seen to this point.
+Speaking through the prophet Isaiah, spiritual counselor to those who reigned from David’s throne in Jerusalem, the Lord tells of a coming Servant who will be quite different from any of Judah’s kings that we have seen to this point.

 1 “Behold!
 My Servant whom I uphold,